-Wait for the initiator to connect to the Testing Station

-•Verify that the first connection in the session uses a TSIH of zero.
-The Testing Station should provide a TSIH in the Final Login Respnonse.
+- Wait for the initiator to connect to the Testing Station - Verify that the first connection in the session uses a TSIH of zero.
+The Testing Station should provide a non-zero TSIH in the Final Login Response.

-·If the device supports multiple connections, allow it to add another connection to its current session with the Testing Station.
+If the device supports multiple connections, allow it to add a second connection to its current session with the Testing Station.

-•Verify that the DUT uses the TSIH provided by the Testing Station in the Login Request of the new connection.
+• Verify that the DUT uses the TSIH provided by the Testing Station in the Final Login Response of the first connection, in the initial Login Request of the second connection.